 - Call someone.
 As a society, we have to rebuild personal connections.
 Think of someone whom you used to talk with on the phone frequently, and just don’t anymore.
 Call them and chat.

 - Find donations.
 Whether it is clothes from yours or your kids’ closets, or books you don’t read anymore.
 Gather up a pile to be donated and take it.
 November is a great time to gather up Kids Christmas Books that your kids have outgrown and donate them.

 - Go through your Halloween candy.
 Keep some, donate the rest.
 Soldiers’ Angels and Operation Gratitude are two organizations that will send it overseas to troops.
 Around here, the Acme will take it.

 - Skip one day of driving your car, which is kind to the environment.
-Try to make this one a regular habit.
+Try to make this one a weekly habit.

 - Take your child or dog out for a nice walk.
 No gadgets, just walking and talking. (kindness begins at home!)
 Don’t have a dog?
 Borrow one–walk one for a neighbor.